-Nimbus is a browser extension for taking screenshots and recording screen.
-If you’re a blogger, you’d know how important it is to take screenshots and record screen to explain points in the articles as well as in the videos.
+Nimbus is a browser extension for taking screenshots and recording the screen.
+If you’re a blogger, you’d know how important it is to take screenshots and record the screen to explain points in the articles as well as in the videos.
 So

 Nimbus is such a lifesaver.
 It has a free plan, however, you can upgrade to a premium plan, which starts at $24.99 per year.

 Lumen5 is one of the best video tools for bloggers.
 This software can turn things around for blogs and has the ability to essentially take your blog to the next level.
-What it does is that it converts your blog posts into video format using the AI-based conversion technology.
+What it does is that it converts your blog posts into video format using AI-based conversion technology.

 If you have been procrastinating to make YouTube videos or repurposing your articles into videos, Lumen5 can do this while you’re asleep.
 It costs $19 per month on an annual plan and $29 per month on a monthly plan.

 Handbrake is a fantastic video compressor for YouTubers, bloggers, and digital marketers.
 I have used it a while back, but it took me by surprise when I used this tool.
 It compressed a video, but the quality was just like the original.